giellalt/lang-sje/sje.md

 |  @U.Cap.Obl@  | Allowing downcasing of derived names: deatnulasj.
 |  @U.Cap.Opt@  | Allowing downcasing of derived names: deatnulasj.

+The following flag diacritics are used to control case inflection of numbers:

 | Flag diacritic | Explanation
 | :------------- |:-----------
 | @U.number.one@ | Flag used to give arabic numerals in smj different cases ;